natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Swordfish%20Mk%20I.md

 * Terribly slow
 * Quick speed loss in tight turns combined with slow speed means that you might be struggling to maintain a non-stall airspeed
 * Poor rate of climb
-* Vulnerable to tank MG's and even main cannons
+* Vulnerable to tank MGs and even main cannons
 * Offensive armament is virtually useless
 * Insufficient armament to efficiently fend off enemy planes
 * Very poor cockpit visibility